RohanKaran/rksh/README.md

 # rksh

 **rksh** is a simple Unix shell implemented in C, inspired by the [lsh](https://github.com/brenns10/lsh) project.
-This project serves as an educational tool to understand the fundamentals of shell development, including command parsing and execution.
+This project serves as an educational tool to understand the fundamentals of shell development, including system calls, command parsing and execution.

 ## Features